 What is LLLT or Photobiomodulation?

-LLLT is the abbreviation used for low-level laser therapy, and it is also known as photobiomodulation (PBMT), cold laser therapy, low-intensity light therapy, and soft laser therapy.
+LLLT, short for low-level laser therapy is also known as photobiomodulation (PBMT), cold laser therapy, low-intensity light therapy, and soft laser therapy.
 Studies have confirmed that such kind of applications has excellent pain-relieving properties, as well as the ability to improve the functioning of various cells.

 In order to understand how low level laser therapy works, we must refer to photochemistry and one of its most important laws.
 The law states that a chemical substance should absorb light, which would leads to the production of a photochemical reaction.
-With red light therapy, as LLLT is identified as, the chemical substance is represented by an enzyme, which is involved in mitochondria activity.
+Red light therapy helps improve mitochondria activity in your body.

 History tells us that it was the Hungarian physician and surgeon, Endre Mester, who discovered the biological effects of the low power laser.
 As time passed, and research evolved, the equipment used for the application of the low level laser therapy became more advanced.
 Today, infrared light can be used on a wide range of injuries and lesions, helping with pain management and wound healing, reducing inflammation as well.